 After switching from being a geologist to being a professor, my life’s work has been to profess what I know to be true: that knowing “how the earth works” will be essential for the future lives of my students.
 Teaching is what I do.
-This means that the sharing of content is more important than the content itself.
+This means the sharing of content is more important than the content itself.
 This is true whether I’m standing in front of the class, sitting in a seminar, writing course texts, running an online course, or publishing articles and books.
 The centrality of teaching was true in June 1973 when I was certified by the State of Minnesota to teach high-school science, and it remains true today as I chair the Geoscience curriculum committee at UConn, help oversee and teach UCONN’s Honors Core curriculum, and co-advise many graduate students.

 Photo: Chalkboard in my old office.
 I took this photo after a student walked in and asked what it signified.
 I couldn’t remember.
 That episode helped me realize that my thinking was largely visual and abstract .
 The picture of Millard Fillmore involves a family story, though my students often ask: “Who’s the geologist?”